neo-project/docs/en-us/sc/getting-started.md

 ![edit environmental variables](assets/edit_environmental_variables.png)

-Now run Command or PowerShell, and enter Neo.Compiler.Msil.
+Now run Command or PowerShell, and enter neon.exe.
 If there is no error and the output shows the version number (as shown) the environment variable configuration is successful

 ![powershell enviornment variabled updated correctly](assets/powershell_enviornment_variabled_updated_correctly.png)